ra1zzzengpt/cli-messanger/README.md

 ## Example Workflow

-1. Start either server (after generating a certificate).
+1. Generate a self-signed certificate and start the server.
 2. Launch the client: `./build/cli_messanger`.
 3. On first launch, enter the server URL (e.g. `https://127.0.0.1:5000`) and your nickname — saved to `save.json` (encrypted).
-4. Register a new account, then login.
+4. Register a new account by choosing a numeric ID and a password.
 Credentials are stored locally for auto-login.
 5. On subsequent launches the client pings the server and logs in automatically.
 6. In the Chats menu, add a peer by their ID and start messaging.
 7. Use `/dump` inside a chat to export the full conversation to a local file.